 This course is designed to ensure that all Early Stage Researchers (ESRs) have a broad understanding of the various topics dealt with in this Innovative Training Network (ITN).
 All ESRs will participate in different workshops designed for OrganoVIR related topics.

-This tailored communication course, which will be developed by the National Institute for the Public Health and the Environment (RIVM), will teach all young researchers how to disseminate their research results to various stakeholders.
+This tailored communication course, which will be developed by the National Institute for the Public Health and the Environment (RIVM), will teach all ESRs how to disseminate their research results to various stakeholders.
 These include their colleagues and professional experts, but also the broader public, such as policy makers, patient organization, platforms and communities.